Matthews (MATW)

 Operating margin is an important measure of profitability as it shows the portion of revenue left after accounting for all core expenses – everything from the cost of goods sold to advertising and wages.
 It’s also useful for comparing profitability across companies with different levels of debt and tax rates because it excludes interest and taxes.

-Matthews’s operating margin has been trending down over the last 12 months and averaged 3.6% over the last two years.
-The company’s profitability was mediocre for a consumer discretionary business and shows it couldn’t pass its higher operating expenses onto its customers.
+Matthews’s operating margin has been trending up over the last 12 months and averaged 7% over the last two years.
+The company’s higher efficiency is a breath of fresh air, but its suboptimal cost structure means it still sports inadequate profitability for a consumer discretionary business.

 Matthews Trailing 12-Month Operating Margin (GAAP)

-This quarter, Matthews generated an operating margin profit margin of negative 3.6%, down 16.3 percentage points year on year.
-This contraction shows it was less efficient because its expenses increased relative to its revenue.
+In Q4, Matthews generated an operating margin profit margin of 34.2%, up 32.6 percentage points year on year.
+This increase was a welcome development, especially since its revenue fell, showing it was more efficient because it scaled down its expenses.

 7. Earnings Per Share

-In Q3, Matthews reported EPS of negative $0.88, up from negative $2.21 in the same quarter last year.
-Despite growing year on year, this print missed analysts’ estimates.
+In Q4, Matthews reported adjusted EPS of negative $0.19, down from $0.14 in the same quarter last year.
+This print missed analysts’ estimates.
 We also like to analyze expected EPS growth based on Wall Street analysts’ consensus projections, but there is insufficient data.

 8. Cash Is King